Millions Own Gas And Oil Under Their Land. Here's Why Only Some Strike It Rich.

 "It's a lot easier to try to get the terms correctly done at the front end than to try to manage and fix a problem later," he says.
 His group is developing a seminar to better educate landowners.

-In Pennsylvania, a decades old law guarantees a minimum 12.5 percent royalty.
+In Pennsylvania, a decades-old law guarantees a minimum 12.5 percent royalty.
 But the state's Supreme Court has ruled that deductions can still be taken, even if they cut into that rate.
 For four years, mineral owners have pushed to keep that from happening, but so far the legislature has not passed a bill.

 It's a different story in West Virginia, where royalty owners just scored a victory.
 Lawmakers did step in after the state's Supreme Court sided with energy companies in a case last year.
 Now, the governor has signed a new law prohibiting gas and oil companies from deducting post-production expenses in certain types of leases.

-Meanwhile, lawsuits are playing out in in several states, including one brought by Pennsylvania's attorney general.
+Meanwhile, lawsuits are playing out in several states, including one brought by Pennsylvania's attorney general.
 He accuses several gas companies of stiffing thousands of landowners by promising royalty money that was never paid.
 So far, he's not agreed to an offer by Chesapeake Energy to settle its royalty cases in the state for $30 million.

 Back on his farm in Susquehanna County, Clark says even though he's pleased with his gas royalties, he thinks the law should ensure everyone is paid fairly.